 “Any credit card surcharges need to be communicated clearly and in advance”; and

-A true “Cash Discount” will lower the advertise price and can never include a mechanism that raises the posted price at checkout,
+A true “Cash Discount” will lower the advertised price and can never include a mechanism that raises the posted price at checkout,

 the remainder of the information espoused by the Opinion Letter is factually inaccurate and misleading for at least the following reasons.

-COVID-19 Surcharges and Credit Card Surcharges are not the same thing.
+COVID-19 Surcharges and Credit Card Surcharges are not the same things.

 Credit Card Surcharges have been in use since long before the COVID-19 pandemic, and they have been the subject of thousands of hours and billions of dollars worth of litigation.
 Merchants have fought for and won the right to charge Credit Card Surcharges in states that do not explicitly outlaw the practice.
 In states where Credit Card Surcharging is legal, such as Tennessee, the rules regarding Credit Card Surcharges are contained in the language of the Operating Agreements of the Credit Card Networks, namely Visa, MasterCard, American Express, and Discover.